HammadKhalid101/airbnb_code_sample/README.md

-# airbnb_code_sample
+# Airbnb Code Sample

-This repository contains code excerpts from my projects, showcasing code samples without boilerplate (i.e SQL, HTML, CSS, gemfile...)
+This repository contains code excerpts from my private projects, showcasing code samples without boilerplate (i.e SQL, HTML, CSS, gemfile...)

+There are two different examples:

+* Rails part to show understanding of the framework
+* JavaScript to show logical probelm solving with data manipulation.

 ## Rails User Auth - Backend

-***

 The Rails folder demonstrates a custom user authentication system api implemented in Rails, showcasing a deep understanding of the framework.